Jump to a section

 FHA Loans Florida: How do you apply for an FHA home loan in Florida?

-To apply for an FHA home loan in Florida, you’ll need to find an FHA-approved lender who is licensed to lend in your state.
+To apply for FHA loan in Florida, you’ll need to find an FHA-approved lender who is licensed to lend in your state.
 Quickly find a list of lenders with HUD’s Lender List Search tool.
 Here’s how:

 Visit this page, select the state of Florida, apply any other filters that apply to you, and click “search.”